zinic/sjmx/README.md

 * Track multiple remote locations and allow switching between them.
 * Introspect remote JMX properties.
 * Allow extension through Jython scripts.
+* Builds Dynamic MBeans that reflect a filtered or otherwise processed model dictated by Jython plugis.

 See [a python JMX filter example](https://github.com/zinic/sjmx/blob/master/PythonFilterExample.py).

 ###TODO###

-Build (dynamic) MBeans that reflect a model dictated by Jython sripts through their introspection of the remote JMX MBean model.

 Host the above MBeans in an MBeanServer that can be accessed by clients.